jstetich/Lake_Water_Quality_sum/Analysis/Secchi_Trend_Analysis.md

 insensitive to the details of the analysis used, but we will report results of the Theil-Sen analysis.

-Significance of the Thiel-Sel slopes is based either on the Wilcoxon Test used in the default `summary.mblm()` function, or on on Kendall’s Tau.
+Significance of the Thiel-Sen slopes is based either on the Wilcoxon Test used in the default `summary.mblm()` function, or on on Kendall’s Tau.
 We emphasize Kendall’s Tau which is conceptually closely related to the Thiel-Sen estimator.
 It effectively tests for a monotonic